1689 English general election

-The 1689 English general election, held in January 1689, elected the Convention Parliament, which was summoned in the aftermath of the Glorious Revolution.
+The 1689 English general election, held in January 1689 (or near the end of 1688, old style), elected the Convention Parliament, which was summoned in the aftermath of the Glorious Revolution.

-513 Members of Parliament were returned, across 53 counties and 217 boroughs in England and Wales, most returning two members.
-Only nine counties and 41 boroughs (a total of 69 seats) had contested elections, with the other candidates being returned unopposed.
-Six boroughs had double returns, where multiple members were recorded elected, and five of these were subsequently voided by Parliament forcing by-elections.
+513 Members of Parliament were returned, across 53 counties and 217 boroughs in England and Wales, most having the right to return two members.
+Only nine counties and 41 boroughs had contested elections, with all the other candidates being returned unopposed.
+Six boroughs had double returns, where multiple members were recorded as elected, and five of these were subsequently voided by Parliament, forcing by-elections.